gearglow/ReptiliaWithATwist/The List.md

 "Thanks, Robbie," Elysia said, standing up and stretching.
 Between the two of them, they managed to get the schema stone, which was roughly the size of the Dursley's big-screen TV, settled into the pedestal.
 The trunk's interior, which had started as an empty 10ft^3^ room, shifted around them.

 When everything stopped moving, they found themselves still in a 10ft^3^ room, but the ladder was gone and there was a door in its place.
 One of the walls was taken up with several displays, showing the status of the trunk's various wards, power levels, air and water, and so on.
-Through the door was a spacious living room, with a stairwell leading up out of the trunk and an open kitchen separated by a cooktop island.
+Through the door was a spacious living room, with an elevator platform leading up out of the trunk and an open kitchen separated by a cooktop island.
 A short hallway led to two bedroom suites, a study with a workshop area, and a spacious training room.
 The entire place was brightly lit by both an ambient *lumos* and large bay windows throughout.
 It wasn't exactly a mansion, but for the two of them it was more than comfortable.

 The living area was piled high with all of the spoils from the day's errands, but between the two of them they made short work of it all.
 In less than an hour, everything was squared away, and they fell into their beds exhausted but delighted.
 It was, Elysia thought to herself as she drifted off, going to be the best summer ever.